Senator explains why IRS enforcement was pulled from infrastructure proposal - KVIA

 By Alex Rogers and Manu Raju, CNN

-Senate Republicans are expected to block a vote Wednesday advancing a massive bipartisan infrastructure bill since they have not yet struck a deal with Democrats to draft the legislation.
+Senate Republicans are expected to block a vote Wednesday to start debate on a $1.2 trillion bipartisan infrastructure bill, as they push for more time to strike a deal with Democrats and write the legislation.

-But lawmakers said that even with the expected failure of Wednesday’s vote, talks would continue to intensify over the next few days with the goal of trying again to advance the $1.2 trillion measure by early next week.
+But lawmakers said their negotiations will intensify over the next few days with the goal of trying again to advance the measure by early next week.

-Two key Republicans — Utah Sen. Mitt Romney and Ohio Sen. Rob Portman — said they’d oppose the procedural vote Wednesday, calling for more time to negotiate the bill.
+Senate Majority Leader Chuck Schumer has defended his decision to set up the Wednesday vote despite Republican opposition, pointing out that the bipartisan group has spent more than a month negotiating.

+“There’s no reason it should fail,” said Schumer on Tuesday.
+“What is the reason?
+They say they need the whole bill text, they haven’t asked for that on bill after bill after bill.”

-The effort is one piece of the larger effort to advance the White House’s sweeping economic agenda, with Democrats also laying the groundwork to advance a $3.5 trillion package to expand the social safety net.
-Democrats have suggested that some elements of this bipartisan plan could be rolled into the larger package if they can’t advance the narrower measure.
-But taking that tack could turn off moderate Democrats who are already wary of the eye-popping price tag.
+The bipartisan effort is one part of a two-track strategy to advance the White House’s sweeping economic agenda, as Democrats lay the groundwork to advance a $3.5 trillion package expanding the social safety net.
+Democrats have suggested that some elements of the bipartisan plan could be rolled into the Democrat-only package if they can’t advance the narrower measure.
+Some moderate Democrats, however, are already wary of adding to the eye-popping price tag.

-Republican senators told Senate Majority Leader Chuck Schumer in a letter on Tuesday to postpone the vote until they secure a bipartisan agreement and write the bill.
-A Senate GOP source with direct knowledge of the matter told CNN all 50 Republicans would likely vote no on Wednesday, but expected that all of the issues would be resolved by Monday, and at least 10 Republican senators would support advancing the legislation then.

-Schumer, a Democrat from New York, set up a test vote to open debate on the legislation, arguing that the vote would simply set the stage for considering the bill once negotiators have finalized the agreement.

 In June, the White House and a bipartisan Senate group agreed to a $579 billion in new spending to build roads, bridges, railroads and airports, along with water, power and broadband infrastructure projects.

-But lawmakers have since struggled over how to pay for the massive investment, and have made their task even harder by agreeing to scrap a provision that would have strengthened the Internal Revenue Service’s ability to collect unpaid taxes, which would’ve raised up to $100 billion in government revenue.
-They also haven’t resolved how much transit funding to provide, according to the Senate GOP source.
+But lawmakers have since struggled over how to pay for the massive investment.
+They made their task even harder by agreeing to scrap a provision that would have strengthened the Internal Revenue Service’s ability to collect unpaid taxes, which would’ve raised up to $100 billion in government revenue.
+They also haven’t resolved other issues, including how much transit funding to provide, according to a Senate GOP source.

-Senate Republican Whip John Thune predicted that the vote Wednesday will fail and that all Republicans would stick together, and charged Schumer was making a major mistake by moving ahead with it.

-“This seems to be a counterproductive move on his part,” Thune said.
+Utah Sen. Mitt Romney, one of the Republican negotiators, said Tuesday that senators had “resolved probably three-quarters” of their issues in the last two days, and predicted that they could work out the rest “by the end of the week.”

+Romney said that he wanted the vote to be pushed back to the beginning of next week.

 The-CNN-Wire